ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/subscriptions.md

 To make pub/sub work, we also have to register a subscription provider.
 A subscription provider represents a pub/sub implementation used to handle events.
 Out of the box we support two subscription providers.

-### In-Memory Provider
+## In-Memory Provider

-The In-Memory subscription provider does not need any configuration and is easily setup:
+The In-Memory subscription provider does not need any configuration and is easily setup.

 ```csharp
 services.AddInMemorySubscriptions();
 ```

-### Redis Provider
+## Redis Provider

 The Redis subscription provider enables us to run multiple instances of our HotChocolate GraphQL server and handle subscription events reliably.

 In order to use the Redis provider add the following package: `HotChocolate.Subscriptions.Redis`

-After we have added the package we can setup the Redis subscription provider:
+After we have added the package we can setup the Redis subscription provider.

 ```csharp
 services.AddRedisSubscriptions((sp) =>